paulveillard/cybersecurity-architecture/README.md

 # Security By Design, Scalability, Architectural Patterns
 ######  Welcome The World of Architecture in Cybersecurity:
-> A collection of awesome framework, libraries, learning tutorials, videos, webcasts, technical resources and cool stuff about Security Software Architecture & design patterns
+> A collection of awesome framework, libraries, learning tutorials, videos, webcasts, technical resources and cool stuff about Security Software Architecture & design patterns.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ## What is Secure Software Architecture?